-Our first year was very successful and now, into our second year, we've welcomed even more Neighbors to this active and thriving online community.
+Since then, we have thrived and welcomed even more Neighbors to this active and growing online community.

 The Neighborhood is our latest step in extending our reach and programs beyond our walls to include those who consider Central a spiritual home.

-We've paused adding new Neighbors for the moment, but invite you to add your name to our waitlist.
-We will next be adding new Neighbors in early June, 2023.
+We've paused adding new Neighbors for the moment, but invite you to add your name and pre-register.
+We will next be adding new Neighbors shortly before the High Holy Days in fall 2023.